-- Invasive follow-up investigations may be postponed / avoided especially, if not planned to be acted upon immediately.
+- Invasive follow-up investigations may be postponed/avoided especially, if not planned to be acted upon immediately.

-- Patients due for radiotherapy treatment simulation and starting can also be triaged and prioritized based on their diagnosis, prognosis and urgency for initiating treatment.
+- Patients due for radiotherapy treatment simulation and starting can also be triaged and prioritized based on their diagnosis, prognosis, and urgency for initiating treatment.

 - Hypo-fractionation schedules have proven to be beneficial in many clinical scenarios (breast, prostate, lung cancer) and should be pursued where appropriate.

-- Palliative radiotherapy treatment for symptomatic relief can be delivered in single fraction or weekly once regimens.
+- Palliative radiotherapy treatment for symptomatic relief can be delivered in a single fraction or weekly once regimens.

-- Patients with infective symptoms, but tested negative for COVID-19 or patients having cough / dyspnea due to existing illness, may be allowed to continue treatment with adequate protective equipment.
+- Patients with infective symptoms, but tested negative for COVID-19 or patients having cough/dyspnea due to existing illness, may be allowed to continue treatment with adequate protective equipment.